Call-for-Code/Solution-Starter-Kit-Disasters-2020/README.md

 The goal of the application to provide a end to end solution to help potential victims combat floods.
 The team approached the problem by breaking the problem into three phases: before the flood, during the flood, and after the flood.

 Before the flood, the user is presented a checklist of best practices on how to prepare for the upcoming flood.
-The checklist is derived from the Sendak Framework for diaster preparedness, along with recommendations from seasoned search and rescue professionals.
-The application will also enable the local authories to communicate with the user to better enforce disaster preparedness.
+The checklist is derived from the Sendak Framework for disaster preparedness, along with recommendations from seasoned search and rescue professionals.
+The application will also enable the local authorities to communicate with the user to better enforce disaster preparedness.

 In the event of a flood, the app will switch into emergency mode.
 This mode can be activated by either the user or the local authorities.
 While in this mode, the app displays a simple evacuation route to the nearest shelter that still has capacity.

 After the flood, the app will provide post-flood best practices to help victims rebuild their homes.
 The app will also enable a community marketplace, providing a platform for residents to trade resources and help push the economy to recover.

 By combining IBM's Data & AI offerings with HERE Technologies' location services, a developer can quickly get started building such a solution.
-The starter kit offers a React Native template that has integration with Watson Assistant and HERE Technolgies' location services prebuilt, helping developers jumpstart the development process.
+The starter kit offers a React Native template that has integration with Watson Assistant and HERE Technologies' location services prebuilt, helping developers jumpstart the development process.

 ## Diagrams